Antonín Kinský (footballer, born 2003): Early career

 Kinský made his senior debut for Dukla Prague on 14 July 2020, in a 2–1 Czech National Football League win against Třinec.
 He made his Czech Cup debut on 26 August of the same year, keeping a clean sheet for Dukla in a 4–0 away win against Admira Prague.
 In July 2021 he transferred to Slavia Prague, signing a four-year contract.
 He was repeatedly called the greatest Czech goalkeeping talent of his generation.

 Between 2022 and 2024, Kinský was on loan in MFK Vyškov and FK Pardubice.
 He made his Czech First League debut on 22 July 2023, at the age of 20, in Pardubice's 0–1 home loss against Bohemians 1905.
-He was shown the red card in Pardubice's second league match of the season, receiving a four match suspension, and went on to miss a number of further matches due to injury.
+He was shown the red card in Pardubice's second league match of the season, receiving a four-match suspension, and went on to miss a number of further matches due to injury.
 His next league appearance came in December 2023, when he played in a 2–1 loss against Sparta Prague, before keeping the first First League clean sheet of his career in a 2–0 win against Slovan Liberec the same month.
 Having played just four times before the mid-season break, Kinský went on to feature for Pardubice 14 times in the second half of the season before returning to his parent club.

-After the 2023–24 season, he originally decided not to extend his contract in Slavia.
+After the 2023–24 season, Kinský originally decided not to extend his contract in Slavia.
 Following an injury to Slavia's number one goalkeeper Jindřich Staněk, before the 2024–25 season, the club offered Kinský the position of number one goalkeeper.
 Based on that, Kinský changed his decision and extended his contract in Slavia Prague.
 He conceded just one goal in his first nine league matches of the 2024–25 season.

 Tottenham Hotspur

+2024–25 season

 On 5 January 2025, Kinský signed for Premier League side Tottenham Hotspur on a six-and-a-half year deal for an estimated £12.5m.
 He made his debut on 8 January in the first leg of the EFL Cup semi-final against Liverpool, keeping a clean sheet in a 1–0 win.
 Kinský was not eligible to play for Tottenham in the knockout phase of the 2024–25 UEFA Europa League and was not listed in the squad, but the club awarded him a medal after winning the competition.